Holomorphically finitely generated Hopf algebras and quantum Lie groups: Cocommutative HFG Hopf algebras of the form : Examples

-\begin{rem} In our case when $G$ is connected and linear, the ideal $\fe$ has the following explicit description:
+\begin{rem} In our case when $G$ is connected and linear, the ideal $\mathfrak{e}$ has the following explicit description:

-where $\fr$ is the solvable radical, $\fr_\infty$ is the intersection of the lower central series of $\fr$, $\fs$ a Levi complement, and $(\fs,\fr)$ is the Lie subalgebra (in fact, a Lie ideal) generated by the linear subspace $[\fs,\fr]$ (the linear span of elements of the form $[X,Y]$, where $X\in \fs$ and $Y\in \fr$); see \cite [Corollary 3.10]{Ar19}.
+where $\mathfrak{r}$ is the solvable radical, $\mathfrak{r}_\infty$ is the intersection of the lower central series of $\mathfrak{r}$, $\mathfrak{s}$ a Levi complement, and $(\mathfrak{s},\mathfrak{r})$ is the Lie subalgebra (in fact, a Lie ideal) generated by the linear subspace $[\mathfrak{s},\mathfrak{r}]$ (the linear span of elements of the form $[X,Y]$, where $X\in \mathfrak{s}$ and $Y\in \mathfrak{r}$); see \cite [Corollary 3.10]{Ar19}.
 Note that in my article \cite{Ar19} the notation $[\cdot,\cdot]$ was used instead of $(\cdot,\cdot)$.
 It seems that it was not a good choice because $[\cdot,\cdot]$ is traditionally taken for linear spans. \end{rem}

-First, we write $\cA_{exp}(G)$ as a tensor product.
+First, we write the underlying space of ${\mathscr A}_{exp}(G)$ as a tensor product.
 Indeed, since $G$ is connected and linear, $G=B\rtimes L$, where~$B$ is simply connected solvable and~$L$ is linearly complex reductive \cite[Theorem~16.3.7]{HiNe}.
-Furthermore, $E\subset B$ \cite[Theorem 3.14]{Ar19} and there is a biholomorphic equivalence of complex manifolds that induces a $\ptn$-algebra isomorphism
+Furthermore, $E\subset B$ \cite[Theorem 3.14]{Ar19} and there is a complex manifold isomorphism